darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 "In computer science, an object is a value in memory which is possibly referenced by an identifier."
 Mozilla.

-Take this example where we will try to copy a simple object with some primitive attributes.
+Take this example where we clone a simple object with some primitive properties.

 ```javascript
 var original = {